niranjangirhe/Threaded-Paws/README.md

 # Honours Thesis

-Progress and projects for my 2016-2017 Computer Science Honours Thesis will be recorded on this reponsitory.
+Progress and projects for my 2016-2017 Computer Science Honours Thesis will be recorded in this reponsitory.

 **Supervisor**: Dr. Jeremy Bradbury.